 When Words Aren’t Needed

 Is there even a way to truly describe love with only words?
-Is there a quote, or a paragraph or a verse that’s ever truly captured what love rightly is?
+Is there a quote, a paragraph or a verse that’s ever truly captured what love rightly is?
 Is it possible?
-The depth, the passion, the infinite grasp and the intensity of love is something I have never been able to explain with writing.
+The depth, the passion, the infinite grasp and the intensity of love, is something I have never been able to explain as an artist.

 Oh, but how we’ve all felt it.
 We know its intensity and how it impacts our minds, bodies and souls.
 It’s revolutionary.
 It is the single greatest and most crucial element and component in the entirety of the Universe.

 My mother died on Mother’s Day in 2015.
 I was in a state of grief and trauma that, like love, was also absolutely indescribable and hard to illustrate.

 As a writer, I’ve tried multiple times to capture those feelings on paper.
 Grief and love, the two most profound experiences in every human’s lifetime.
 I’ve written countless stories and articles involving grief and the loss of a parent, but now they have fallen away to the bottom of my Microsoft Word folder because I could never marry the exact right words together.
 I never found that elusive verbal formula.
 The missing link of words that could ensnare those emotions like a prize waiting to be given to the world.